DeFiCh/defichain.com/content/dfi.en.md

         caption: Of the initial supply, 49% will be kept by the DeFi Foundation.
 The rest may be distributed to external partners, to fund the initial development.
       image: /static/svg/initial-token-distribution.svg
     acquiring:
-      headline: Acquiring DFI tokens
+      headline: Acquiring $DFI coins
-      subhead: DFI tokens will be issued to users and partners with an interest in utilizing and participating in the ecosystem.
+      subhead: $DFI coins will be issued to users and partners with an interest in utilizing and participating in the ecosystem.
       exchanges:
         icon: /static/svg/icons/way-to-acquire/exchanges.svg
         title: Exchanges